aneto0/MARTe2/Docs/User/source/concepts.rst

 Namespace

-Architecture and operating system folders
+Architecture and operating system folders and portability